Alkaline (musician): 2019–2022: Top Prize, Givenchy Feature, New Rules Festival's and The Ripple EFFX

 In early December Alkaline's 2019 single "With the Thing" was featured on the Video game Grand Theft Auto V with the "iFruit Radio" soundtrack.
 He made his first appearance on the Afro Nation festival in Accra, Ghana 30 December 2019.

 On 12 February 2021, Alkaline announced his second studio album Top Prize.
 With the announcement of his sophomore album, he made an appearance on Audiomack making him the first Jamaican dancehall artist to be featured on the Fine Tuned series.
-The album was published on 14 May 2021, with the lead single "Ocean Wave" which was publish on 6 March 2020.
-After the first week the album peaked at No. 2 on the Billboard’s Reggae Albums Charts, No. 19 on the Heat Seekers Albums Charts for sale ranks and No. 56 on Top Current Album Sales which gained him a spot at No. 37 on Billboard's Emerging Artists that seeks to highlight the top performing and rising acts.
+The album was published on 14 May 2021, with the lead single "Ocean Wave" which was published on 6 March 2020.
+After the first week the album peaked at No. 2 on the Billboard’s Reggae Albums Charts, No. 19 on the Heatseekers Charts for sale ranks and No. 56 on Top Current Album Sales which gained him a spot at No. 37 on Billboard's Emerging Artists that seeks to highlight the top performing and rising acts.

 On 27 March 2022, Alkaline headlined his third New Rules Festival at the Miramar Regional Amphitheater in Miami, Florida, with featuring acts like Mavado, Kranium and Wayne Wonder.

 On 22 June 2022, Alkaline had his music featured on Givenchy's Men's Spring Summer 2023 RTW Show in Paris, France, which was directed by fashion designer Matthew M. Williams.
 In the same year on 2 July 2022, Alkaline returned his New Rules Festival to Kingston, Jamaica at the national stadium car park featuring performances from Macka Diamond, Aidonia, Skeng and many more.

 His fifth EP The Ripple EFFX was released on 9 December 2022 and went on to win EP of the Year at the very first annual Caribbean Music Awards on 31 August 2023.